Wangyou Qingle Ji

 The book is the oldest extant go book which has been published and the first version still exists.

 Some said the oldest game record in this book seems to be fake.
 I am not sure about this but in my opinion even the record was fake it did present thoughts of ancient players.
-The royal poem could be vaguely refered to old literature (perhaps in a way that some ancient Chinese poet thought that the 'key words' in poems should have an origin) since the emperor was not the first one to appreciate the game in the literature.
+The royal poem could be vaguely referred to old literature (perhaps in a way that some ancient Chinese poet thought that the 'keywords' in poems should have an origin) since the emperor was not the first one to appreciate the game in the literature.
 While I think I understand the significance of the word 'innocent' (the word 'tsing' in the title) after I read the explanation above, I think just my humble opinion that perhaps the ancient poet like to keep their poems vague, and reserve the joy of realizing the poems in many different ways for the readers.
 One of my favorite poems about the game was written by Su in the Song Dynasty, which can be found in the profile of shenjing on KGS.
 I think the emperor and Su and many other players just enjoying the game.
 Perhaps Su's poem is another kind of the idea of 'tsing'.
 (I failed to access the book after writing the above.
-But I remember in the preface of Xuanxuan Qijing the author also wrote that the emperor asked why the the Confucianists saw the game as corrupting and the author defended for it.
+But I remember in the preface of Xuanxuan Qijing the author also wrote that the emperor asked why the Confucianists saw the game as corrupting and the author defended for it.
 So I believe Li has defended his collection somewhere, too)